 Henry and Carol Zeiter Piano Competition

-The 2014 Henry and Carol Zeiter Piano Competition will take place on January 11th at the University of the Pacific Conservatory of Music.
+The 2014 Henry and Carol Zeiter Piano Competition will take place beginning at 9am on January 11th in the Recital Hall at the University of the Pacific Conservatory of Music.
 High school students residing in California in grades 9-12 (2013-14 school year) are eligible to apply.
 Prizes include cash awards donated by Henry and Carol Zeiter.

 - Application Form

 - $40 non-refundable entry fee (check payable to "Pacific Conservatory of Music")

 - High quality CD of two of the three solo works from contrasting style periods to be used in the competition.